Canon 5D Mark III vs 4000D

 One feature that is present on the 5D Mark III, but is missing on the 4000D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 5D Mark III writes its imaging data to Compact Flash cards, while the 4000D uses SDXC cards.
+The 5D Mark III writes its imaging data to Compact Flash or SDXC cards, while the 4000D uses SDXC cards.
 The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 4000D only has one slot.

 Connectivity comparison: Canon 5D Mark III vs 4000D